eeeds/data-engineering-camp-project/README.md

 ```

 ## Dockerfile
-This dockerfile will upload the data directly from url to postgres (using docker-compose file to create postgres db)
+This dockerfile will upload the data directly from url to postgres (using docker-compose file to create postgres db).
 ### Build image
 ```sh
 docker build -t climate_ingest:v001 .